Location :

 Best Non Residential Interior Design

-Structural input to adaptive re-use enabled Fratelle Architects to complete a design showcasing the remaining original features within the space.
+Structural input to adaptive re-use was key to enabling the Architect Fratelle to complete a design exposing the remaining original & burnt features within the space.
 Double height voids were created in the space characterised by the partial loss of the first floor to create cavernous main bar areas, & function & private dining rooms added to the upper level.
 An internal courtyard has been created within the confines of the external walls that provide a unique indoor / outdoor experience for patrons.